slackapi/java-slack-sdk/docs/content/guides/socket-mode.md

 // Access the OAuth URL - https://{your public domain}/slack/install
 ```

-### Under the Hood
+## Under the hood

-If you hope to understand what is actually happening with the above code, running only `SocketModeClient` and checking its debug level logs may be helpful for it.
+If you hope to understand what is happening with the above code, running only `SocketModeClient` and checking its debug-level logs may be helpful.
 As this is an example that uses the primitive module, you need to check an envelope's type and parse its payload.

 ```java
 import com.slack.api.Slack;